 - Exactly What It Says on the Tin: Vapor Trails Remixed.

-- Everybody, really.
+- He's Back!: Neil Peart... and everybody, really.
 Alex Lifeson claims he didn't even listen to music or touch a guitar for over a year after Neil's tragedies, and Geddy's only foray into anything musical was his 2000 solo album.

 - Minimalistic Cover Art: The cover the album has was originally a placeholder, but the band liked it so much they decided to keep it.